Next-Generation Grid Codes: Towards a New Paradigm for Dynamic Ancillary Services: Abstract

 \section{Abstract}

-\fontdimen2\font=0.6ex This paper presents \emph{preliminary results} toward a conceptual foundation for \emph{Next Generation Grid Codes (NGGCs)} based on decentralized stability and performance certification for dynamic ancillary services.
-The proposed NGGC framework targets two core outcomes: (i) guaranteed closed-loop stability and (ii) explicit performance assurances for power-system frequency and voltage dynamics.
-Stability is addressed using loop-shifting and passivity-based methods that yield local frequency-domain certificates for individual devices, enabling fully decentralized verification of the interconnected system.
-Performance is characterized by deriving quantitative bounds on key time-domain metrics (e.g., nadirs, rate-of-change-of-frequency (RoCoF), steady-state deviations, and oscillation damping) through frequency-domain constraints on local device behavior.
-The framework is non-parametric and model-agnostic, accommodating a broad class of device dynamics under mild assumptions, and provides an initial unified approach to stability and performance certification without explicit device-model parameterization.
-As such, these results offer a principled starting point for the development of future grid codes and control design methodologies in modern power systems.
+\fontdimen2\font=0.6ex This paper introduces a conceptual foundation for \emph{Next Generation Grid Codes (NGGCs)} based on stability and performance certificates, enabling the provision of dynamic ancillary services such as fast frequency and voltage regulation through decentralized frequency-domain criteria.
+The NGGC framework offers two key benefits: (i) rigorous closed-loop stability guarantees, and (ii) explicit performance guarantees for frequency and voltage dynamics in power systems.
+Regarding (i) \emph{stability}, we employ loop-shifting and passivity-based techniques to derive local frequency-domain stability certificates for individual device dynamics.
+These certificates ensure the closed-loop stability of the entire interconnected power system through fully decentralized verification.
+Concerning (ii) \emph{performance}, we establish quantitative bounds on critical time-domain indicators of system dynamics, including the average-mode frequency and voltage nadirs, the rate-of-change-of-frequency (RoCoF), steady-state deviations, and oscillation damping capabilities.
+The bounds are obtained by expressing the performance metrics as frequency-domain conditions on local device behavior.
+The NGGC framework is non-parametric, model-agnostic, and accommodates arbitrary device dynamics under mild assumptions.
+It thus provides a unified, decentralized approach to certifying both stability and performance without requiring explicit device-model parameterizations.
+Moreover, the NGGC framework can be directly used as a set of specifications for control design, offering a principled foundation for future stability- and performance-oriented grid codes in power systems.